04 December, 2011

 Discussion and Future Directions

-In regards to the hypothesis, I don't think this chocolate tart would satisfy chocolate cream pie lovers.
-It has the feel of creamy fudge in a crisp tart shell.
-Cream pie is more like thick pudding in flaky pie crust.
+I don't think this chocolate tart would satisfy chocolate cream pie lovers.
+It has the feel of creamy fudge in a pie crust rather than creamy pie in a pie crust.
+Cream pie is more like thick pudding.
 Overall, the tart is delicious.
 It is good on it's own but could be topped with whipped cream, raspberries, white chocolate shavings, nuts, etc. The assembly time is minimal, but it does take around 2 1/2 hours because of the time to chill the dough.
 Give it a try!

 Supporting Materials